marijnh/Eloquent-JavaScript/10_modules.md

 {{index pipeline, tool}}

-So it is not uncommon for the code that you find in an NPM package or that runs on a web page to have gone through _multiple_ stages of transformation—converted from modern JavaScript to historic JavaScript, then combining the modules into a single file, and minifying the code.
+It is not uncommon for the code that you find in an NPM package or that runs on a web page to have gone through _multiple_ stages of transformation—converting from modern JavaScript to historic JavaScript, combining the modules into a single file, and minifying the code.
 We won't go into the details of these tools in this book since there are many of them, and which one is popular changes regularly.
 Just be aware that such things exist, and look them up when you need them.

 ## Module design